clash-lang/clash-compiler/clash-prelude/README.md

  [GHC 8.4.2](https://www.haskell.org/ghc/download_ghc_8_4_2),
  [GHC 8.4.3](https://www.haskell.org/ghc/download_ghc_8_4_3))!

-CλaSH (pronounced ‘clash’) is a functional hardware description language that borrows both its syntax and semantics from the functional programming language Haskell.
-The CλaSH compiler transforms these high-level descriptions to low-level synthesizable VHDL, Verilog, or SystemVerilog.
+Clash is a functional hardware description language that borrows both its syntax and semantics from the functional programming language Haskell.
+The Clash compiler transforms these high-level descriptions to low-level synthesizable VHDL, Verilog, or SystemVerilog.

-Features of CλaSH:
+Features of Clash:

   * Strongly typed, yet with a very high degree of type inference, enabling both safe and fast prototyping using concise descriptions.